Home

 2. Partial

-We do a partial regression test usually after the impact analysis—process of reviewing how particular changes in the software affect the rest of the system.
-For example, how does adding a new code line impact the integration set up of an application.
+We do a partial regression test usually after the impact analysis — a process of reviewing how particular changes in the software affect the rest of the system.
+For example, how does adding a new code line impact the integration set up of an application?
 Unlike in selective, we allow fresh functionalities to interact with current ones.
 This testing comes highly recommended whenever new codes are added because you want to ensure that any system updates do not cause defects or total failure.

 3. Complete